 Yep, that is an insane number of “ones and zeros” that computers are dealing with these days.

 4) OPERATING SYSTEMS

 What the heck is an operating system?
 Simply put, a computer is just a collection of hardware components, devices, and an “empty shell”.
-The operating system is a piece of software that acts as a platform where you install applications upon – It handles all the coordination between the hardware, so you don’t have to worry about it.
-A few popular operating systems in the are:
+The operating system is a piece of software that acts as a platform which you install applications upon – It handles all the coordination between the hardware, so you don’t have to worry about it.
+A few popular operating systems are: